The Australian eVisitor for citizens of Portugal is an online visa that permits Portuguese nationals to travel to the Commonwealth of Australia.

 As previously mentioned, it is extremely important to be accurate when entering all personal information to avoid rejection of the visa.

-Around 24 hours after the application has been submitted, travelers will receive an email at the address provided in the application with a confirmation or update regarding the status of their eVisitor.
+Around 24 hours after the application has been submitted, Portuguese travellers will receive an email at the address provided in the application with a confirmation or update regarding the status of their eVisitor.
 One of the following scenarios are possible:

 - The eVisitor has been granted